-- 3.1 The capital expenditure plans set out in section 2 provide details of the capital activity across the Authority and more detailed information can be found within the Capital Investment Strategy 2023/24. - 3.2 The treasury management function will ensure that the Authority's cash is organised in accordance with the relevant professional codes, so that sufficient cash is available to meet service activity and the plans included in the Capital Strategy.
-This will involve both the management of the cash flow and, where capital plans require, the organisation of appropriate borrowing facilities. - 3.3 The Authority's general policy objective is to ensure its level of debt is prudent, affordable and sustainable over the longer term (i.e. keeping financing costs to a minimum whilst addressing the key associated risks): - Interest Rate Risk - Refinancing Risk
+- 3.1 The capital expenditure plans set out in section 2 provide details of the capital activity across the Authority and more detailed information can be found within the Capital Investment Strategy 2024/25. - 3.2 The treasury management function will ensure that the Authority's cash is organised in accordance with the relevant professional codes, so that sufficient cash is available to meet service activity and the plans included in the Capital Strategy.
+This will involve both the management of the cash flow and, where capital plans require, the organisation of appropriate borrowing facilities. - 3.3 The Authority's general policy objective is to ensure its level of debt is prudent, affordable and sustainable over the longer term.
+This requires the treasury function to keep financing costs to a minimum whilst addressing the key associated risks: interest rate risk and refinancing risk.